Shakeskeyboarde/argser/README.md

 });
 ```

-You can also just omit the first argument, in which case the default arguments array is `process.argv.slice(2)`.
+Alternatively, omit the arguments array, in which case the default arguments array is `process.argv.slice(2)`.

 ```ts
 argser({